-Incidents concerning modern slavery are reported using our online Health and Safety management system, capturing detailed specific information relating to the incident, actions taken and further action required.
-Monthly reports are extracted and reviewed by the COO.
+Incidents concerning modern slavery are reported using our online Health and Safety management system (Logit), capturing detailed specific information relating to the incident, actions taken and further action required.
+Monthly reports are extracted and reviewed by the Co-Chief Executive Officer.

-The online training portal also provides management reporting information on the number of colleagues trained on all compulsory training topics including modern slavery

-KPI reporting on completion targets are established and reviewed by the COO.
+The online training portal also provides management reporting information on the number of colleagues trained on all compulsory training topics including modern slavery KPI reporting on completion targets are established and reviewed by the Head of People & Culture and Co-Chief Executive Officer.
 Anonymous reporting is also provided by 'Hospitality Action' who manage the Company's Employee Assistance Programme and whistleblowing hotline.